hexh250786313/coc-pretty-ts-errors/README.md

 - `pretty-ts-errors.showLink`: (Boolean, default: `false`) Show ref links in error message.
 - `pretty-ts-errors.mode`: (0 | 1 | 2, default: `1`) Display mode of the error message.
 - `pretty-ts-errors.codeBlockHighlightType`: ("prettytserr" | "typescript", default: `"prettytserr"`) The way to highlight code block.
-- `pretty-ts-errors.serviceName`: (String, default: `"tsserver"`) The name of the language server.
+- `pretty-ts-errors.serverName`: (String, default: `"tsserver"`) The name of the language server.
 Set it to 'tsserver' if youse coc-tsserver.
 Otherwise, set it to your customized typescript language server name.
 - `pretty-ts-errors.sourceName`: (String) The name of the source.
-Same as `serviceName` by default.
+Same as `serverName` by default.

 ## Q & A